johnny353535/yoi/docs/_pages/start/index.md

 We kept things simple because we designed this system with _non-programmers_ in mind.
 While recent frameworks like React are exiting and push the limits of modern web development, they are designed to build rich JavaScript-only web applications, come with a steep learning curve and aim at more experienced developers.

-## Simple yet Powerful
+## Easy to Use

-### Ready-to-Use _Elements_
+### Pre-Built Collection of _Elements_

 This system offers you many [pre-built elements](elements/) that you can mix & match to build almost any layout you wish.
 Think of them as Lego-blocks.
 But even better, imagine you could also slightly tweak your lego blocks instead of merely combining them.
 Ever needed a block of unusual size or color?
 That’s exactly what we’ve got you covered.

 ### Fine-Grain Control with _Utilities_

 By adding utility-classes to an element, you can override styling like colors, width, margin, etc. to fine-tune your layout or even build new custom elements.
-Or you can use utility classes to create up complex, even responsive layouts withput the need to write CSS.
+Or you can use utility classes to create up complex, even responsive layouts without writing CSS.

-## Build Interaction Without Writing JavaScript
+## Interactive (Without Writing JavaScript)

 ### Hooks